AngelX62/Breast-Cancer-Diagnosis/README.md

 - The API **forbids unknown keys** and requires **all** features present (no extras, no omissions).
 - Train/test splits are **stratified**; SMOTE is applied **only to training data** for analysis.
-- The decision threshold is loaded from metadata and applied uniformly for inference; tune it during validation if your use‑case prioritizes recall, precision, or F2.
+- The decision threshold is loaded from metadata and applied uniformly for inference.
+Tune it during validation if your use‑case prioritizes recall, precision, or F2.

 ---